North Jersey traffic - Drake concert at Prudential Center

 Essex County traffic

 The Prudential Center hosts concerts by Drake with Lil Wayne and Lil Durk at 8 p.m.
-April 4 and April 5.
+April 5.
 The Devils are home again to play the Nashville Predators at 7 p.m.
 April 7 and the Toronto Maple Leafs at 7 p.m.
 April 9.

 Expansion joint repairs on the Garden State Parkway will close up to two southbound lanes between exit 154 in Clifton and exit 151 Bloomfield, 1 p.m. to 6 p.m.
 April 5.

+Utility work on Route 46 will close the left lane in both directions between Hollywood Avenue in Fairfield and Route 23 in Wayne, 8 p.m.
+April 5 to 6 a.m.
+April 6.

-Barrier repairs, guard rail repairs, and milling and paving will close the New Jersey Turnpike outer roadway southbound between exit 14 in Newark and exit 6 in Mansfield, 9 p.m. to 5 a.m. through April 6.
+Barrier repairs, guard rail repairs, and milling and paving will close the New Jersey Turnpike outer roadway southbound between exit 14 in Newark and exit 6 in Mansfield, 9 p.m.
+April 5 to 5 a.m.
+April 6.

 Hudson County traffic